Craterellus tubaeformis, AKA Trumpet Chanterelle or Yellowlegs (US)

 Spotting the dingy caps of winter chanterelles in leaf-strewn woodland can be incredibly difficult – even if you know where you are looking.
 I return every year to a specific tree beneath which I know they will be growing, but it can still take several minutes to spot the first one.
 Then, as so often occurs while foraging, my eyes seem to tune into the right wavelength and dozens of mushrooms magically emerge from the leaf litter.

 Where established, they can occur in large numbers – I once found a densely packed foot wide pathway of them forming a huge ring.
-In the exact centre of the ring was a large and perfectly formed cep.
+In the exact centre of the ring was a large and perfectly formed penny bun.
 No wonder mushrooms are often associated with fairies!

-Winter chanterelles mostly grow in association with conifers, especially beneath spruce and pine, though I have found them under beech trees too.
-You can even find them in those large, soulless deserts of sitka that support very little else (mushrooms don’t need light to thrive), though in my experience they prefer habitats with a good damp covering of moss and leaf litter.
+Winter chanterelles are “multilingual” mycorrhizal fungi, mostly grow in association with conifers, especially beneath spruce, pine and western hemlock, though I find plenty under beech and oak too.
+You can find vast numbers of them in those large, soulless deserts of sitka that support very little else (mushrooms don’t need light to thrive).
+In my experience they prefer habitats with a good damp covering of moss and leaf or needle litter.

-Though not in the first tier of gourmet fungi, winter chanterelles are well up the second and can vastly improve any mushroom dish.
-They have a high water content so I sometimes resort to wringing them out before cooking.
+Roast/fry them quite hard once you have driven off most of the moisture.
 Their slippery texture and earthy flavour make them a natural partner in creamy, garlicy sauces – especially with linguine.
 They grow during the pheasant shooting season and fit naturally in any game casseroles, pies or stews

 If you are lucky enough to find some, the chances are you will gather enough for more than one meal.
-As they don’t dry particularly well, I recommend preserving gluts of them in vinegar, or sauté in butter then freeze.
+I recommend preserving gluts by lightly simmering in a 3:2:1 in vinegar solution (3 parts water, 2 parts cider vinegar, 1 part sugar) then preserving in oil, or sauté in butter then freeze.
+They also dry quite quickly and well in a dehydrator, warm, airy space, or in a very low fan oven with the door left slightly open.

 - Edible wild fungi guide